thierrygosselin/assigner/README.md

 Change log, version, new features and bug history now lives in the [NEWS.md file](https://github.com/thierrygosselin/assigner/blob/master/NEWS.md)

+**v.0.3.6**

+-   bug fix `assignment_ngs` during imputation, the imputation module could not recognise that REF/ALT allele are not necessary or usefull for assignment analysis. \*enhancement to `assignment_ngs` and `assignment_mixture` so that when `marker.number` include `"all"` the `iteration.method` is set automatically to `1` when conducting the assignment with all the markers.
+Iterations at this point is useless.
+-   random seed number is now stored in the appropriate files.
+-   `assignment_mixture`: with `assignment.analysis = "gsi_sim` the unknown/mixture samples are compared with baseline populations using common markers between the pair.
+Now, the tables include the number of markers used.
+The summary provides the mean number of markers.
+This number will change each time randomness is used.

+**v.0.3.5**

-**v.0.3.5** \* bug fix in population not recognise properly
+-   bug fix in population not recognise properly

+**v.0.3.4**

-**v.0.3.4** \* `fst_NEI87`: very fast function that can compute: the overall and pairwise Nei's (1987) fst and f'st (prime).
+-   `fst_NEI87`: very fast function that can compute: the overall and pairwise Nei's (1987) fst and f'st (prime).
 Bootstrap resampling of markers is avalaible to build Confidence Intervals.
 The estimates are available as a data frame and a matrix with upper diagonal filled with Fst values and lower diagonal filled with the confidence intervals.
 Jost's D is also given ;)

+**v.0.3.3**

-**v.0.3.3** \* `fst_WC84`: bug fix, the function was not properly configured for multi-allelic markers (e.g. microsatellite, and haplotype format from STACKS).
+-   `fst_WC84`: bug fix, the function was not properly configured for multi-allelic markers (e.g. microsatellite, and haplotype format from STACKS).
 Thanks to Craig McDougall for catching this.

 For previous news: [NEWS.md file](https://github.com/thierrygosselin/assigner/blob/master/NEWS.md)